Docodonta: Skeletal traits

+Jaw and ear

-Docodonts have a long and low mandible (lower jaw), formed primarily by the tooth-bearing dentary bone.
+Docodontans have a long and low mandible (lower jaw), formed primarily by the tooth-bearing dentary bone.
 The dentary connects to the cranium via a joint with the squamosal, a connection which is strengthened relative to earlier mammaliaforms.
 The other bones in the jaw, known as postdentary elements, are still connected to the dentary and lie within a groove (the postdentary trough) in the rear part of the dentary's inner edge.
 Nevertheless, they are very slender, hosting hooked prongs which start to converge towards an oval-shaped area immediately behind the dentary.
-The ecotympanic bone, also known as the angular, fits into a deep slot on the dentary which opens backwards, a characteristic unique to docodonts.
+The ectotympanic bone, also known as the angular, fits into a deep slot on the dentary which opens backwards, a characteristic unique to docodontans.
 The malleus (also known as the articular) sends down a particularly well-developed prong known as the manubrium, which is sensitive to vibrations.
 The incus (also known as the quadrate) is still relatively large and rests against the petrosal bone of the braincase, a remnant of a pre-mammalian style jaw joint.
 In true mammals, the postdentary elements detach fully and shrink further, becoming the ossicles of the middle ear and embracing a circular eardrum.

+Cranium and throat

-Docodont skulls are generally fairly low, and in general form are similar to other early mammliaforms such as morganucodonts.
-The snout is long and has several plesiomorphic traits: the paired nares (nostril holes) are small and separate, and their rear edge is formed by a large septomaxilla, a bone which is no longer present in mammals.
+Docodontan skulls are generally fairly low, and in general form are similar to other early mammaliforms such as morganucodonts.
+The snout is long and has several plesiomorphic traits: the nares (bony nostril holes) are small and paired, rather than fused into a single opening, and the rear edge of each naris is formed by a large septomaxilla, a bone which is no longer present in mammals.
 The nasal bones expand at the back and overlook thick lacrimals.
 The frontal and parietal bones of the skull roof are flat and broad, and there is no postorbital process forming the rear rim of the orbit (eye socket).

-The oldest unambiguous fossil evidence of hair is found in a well-preserved specimen of the docodont Castorocauda, though hair likely evolved much earlier in synapsids.
-Docodonts also see the first occurrence of a mammalian-style saddle-shaped hyoid complex.
+Docodontans also see the first occurrence of a mammalian-style saddle-shaped complex of hyoids (throat bones).
 Microdocodon has a straight, sideways-oriented basihyal which connects to two pairs of bony structures: the anterior hyoid cornu (a jointed series of rods which snake up to the braincase), and the posterior thyrohyals (which link to the thyroid cartilage).
 This hyoid system affords greater strength and flexibility than the simple, U-shaped hyoids of earlier cynodonts.
 It allows for a narrower and more muscular throat and tongue, which are correlated with uniquely mammalian behaviors such as suckling.